MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

      token_response = client.login(login_request)
      ```

-   + For Azure Active Directory (AAD):

-     For AAD, you must pass the AAD credentials, authority, and client ID.
+   + **For Azure Active Directory (AAD)**, you must pass the AAD credentials, authority, and client ID.
 In turn, AAD will issue [the `Bearer` access token](security-access-tokens.md).
 After authenticated, the user will not need to provide credentials again as long as the token is still valid and a header is submitted with every request.

      >[!IMPORTANT]
      >Every call must be authenticated.
 Therefore, remember to include headers with tokens to every single request.